I t took me a while to remember all that had gone before.

 So in March 2019, I quit the toxic Brisbane scene, made my way to the Sunshine Coast and reconnected with my husband, who had been on his own difficult journey and had come out the other side.

-Only after a few months of being clean, I received an amazing gift and a very unexpected surprise …..
-I found out I was pregnant.
-So at 40 years old I gave birth to a beautiful baby boy who we called RJ (named after my Husband’s best friend who tragically passed away in a car accident a few years ago).
+After only a few months of being clean, I received an amazing gift and a very unexpected surprise – I found out I was pregnant.
+So at 40 years of age, I gave birth to a beautiful baby boy whom we called RJ (named after my husband’s best friend who tragically passed away in a car accident a few years ago).

-My self care these days includes Reiki, sister soul circle, meditation, women’s spiritual retreats, having an attitude of gratitude, psychic development workshops, Angels communication course, essential oils, and positive affirmation cards.
+My self-care these days includes Reiki, Soul Sister Circle, meditation, women’s spiritual retreats, having an attitude of gratitude, psychic development workshops, Angels communication course, essential oils, and positive affirmation cards.
 These have played a major role in my healing and support network.

-Imagine being a mother to a little girl who craves her Mother’s love and you cannot smile back at her to show her how proud of her you are.
-Unable to smile and show her you are happy to see her or simply smile because you are terrified she will see the truth.
+Imagine being a mother to a little girl who smiles at you, craving her mum’s love, and you cannot smile back to show how proud of her you are… unable to smile and show her you’re happy to see her because you’re terrified she will see the truth.
 This was more painful and heartbreaking than the torturous events I had survived.
-Fortunately, the dental profession were able to fix this over time (another extremely painful experience).
+Fortunately, dental specialists were able to fix this over time (another extremely painful experience).

-Today I choose courage over comfort and have a voice for my choice to not only survive, but to thrive.
-My Life interruptions and challenges were given to me because God and the Angels knew I could conquer them.
-This has now led me to helping women in their later stages of life through my lived experience to be the role model they need.
-And believe me, you can’t get this training in a text book.
+Today I choose courage over comfort and have a voice for my choice – to not only survive, but to thrive.
+I believe my life interruptions and challenges were given to me because God and the Angels knew I could conquer them.
+This has now led me to help women in their later stages of life through my lived experience to be the role model they need.
+And believe me – you can’t get this training in a textbook.

-Addicts find god because they have met the devil in active addiction and hell is on earth.
-However, there is heaven on earth the day you realise you’ve been in denial and you surrender to your higher power admitting you are powerless from this dis-ease of self medication and of substance misuse.
+Addicts find God because they have met the devil in active addiction and hell is on Earth.
+However, there is heaven on Earth the day you realise you’ve been in denial and you surrender to your higher power, admitting you are powerless over this dis-ease of self-medication and substance misuse.

 I have made it to the other side.
 I am bruised but not broken.
 The best days still lie ahead.
-I am not a victim, I am a survivor and it doesn’t matter what age you are .
+I am not a victim, I am a survivor.